 Leadership qualities tend to be timeless.
-It’s why we look back through history at the women and men who led successful businesses, governments and social initiatives.
-The thinking goes that, if we can emulate these women and men, we will be successful leaders too.
+It’s why we look back through history at the esteemed individuals who led successful businesses, governments and social initiatives.
+The thinking goes that, if we can emulate these trailblazers, we will be successful leaders too.

 However, something fundamental has changed.

 Throughout history, we have never seen the volatility, complexity and transformation that we are seeing today.
 As innovation pioneer Peter Diamandis has noted, “The first technological steps — sharp edges, fire, the wheel — took tens of thousands of years.
 Now, paradigm shifts occur in only a few years’ time.”1

 Of course, the exponentially accelerating speed and magnitude of change is not relegated only to technology.
 The unprecedented shifts seen in population decline, climate change, decentralized learning, experiential consumption and many other areas are changing the landscape of work, education and our daily lives.

 Enter today’s leader, an individual with an even greater need to grasp the nature and impact of change than all of those amazing women and men who made their mark on history.